SimonN/Lix/doc/readme.txt

 In that case, he has to make sure that port 22934 over UDP is open.

 The rules for the multiplayer game are as following.
-Everyone controls his own horde of lixes, you can only assign skills to your own lixes.
+Everyone controls his own tribe (color) of lixes, you can only assign skills to your own lixes.
+In a team game (when a color is picked by several people), the teammates share the skillset.

 Try to get as many lixes into the goal that displays your player color.
 It doesn't matter whose lixes they are.
 You will want to lead your opponents' lixes in there as well for extra points...